Bensonkiokoh/Loan-Performance-Analysis/README.md

    - Reward clients who refer others for KES 9,000 loans with small cash bonuses or discounts on their next loan.
    - Simplify the process of getting loans use pre-approved offers or one-click renewals for returning clients.
 3. Engage Repeat Clients
-   - Give returning clients small perks—like reduced interest rates, faster approval, or airtime bonuses.
+   - Give returning clients small perks like reduced interest rates, faster approval, or airtime bonuses.
    - Ask repeat clients for feedback on their experience and use it to improve services while subtly prompting re-engagement.
 4. Expand Motorcycle Loans offering
    - Prioritize high-demand areas with strong motorcycle usage (e.g., rural transport hubs).